Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-18. Once the PHP zip folder has downloaded, right click and select extract all.
+18. Download the PHP 7.3.8 zip folder.
+Once the PHP zip folder has downloaded, right-click and select 'Extract All.'
 </p>

 <p>